 We hear with our eyes; we believe in our hearts; we speak with our hands about The Word of Life - Jesus Christ.
-It is critical that everyone have an opportunity to experience Mass in a language they understand.
+It is critical that everyone have an opportunity to receive God's saving message and the gifts of the Mass.
 The Deaf Community is no exception.
-The only interpreted Mass in the city is held at St. Mary’s Cathedral at the 8:45 am Sunday Mass every week.
+The only Mass with American Sign Language in the city is held at St. Mary’s Cathedral at the 8:45 am Sunday Mass every week.
 On the third weekend of the month, a priest comes down from Denver to offer a completely signed Mass in the North of the Cathedral Center at 11:30am.

 St. Mary's Knights of Columbus Council is very active, with many events throughout the year.
 The Knights host a Spaghetti dinner, Oktoberfest, the Parish Picnic, breakfast every fourth Sunday of the month, and many other community events.
 They meet on the third Tuesdays in the Cathedral Center.